If you’re only passing through Vienna for a day, here some suggestions for places to visit and things to do.

 (The Neue Burg wing of the Hofburg)

-Vienna is one historical exhibit after the other.
-But you can’t get away from the fact that it’s all about the Habsburg dynasty for most people.
+You can’t escape the fact that Vienna’s all about the Habsburg dynasty for most people.
 So you need to hit up these two locations…one in the morning, one in the afternoon:

 1. Schönbrunn Palace